ttgmichael/Xray-TIE/README.md

 Example:
 xray_tie.exe [Path to this folder]\input [Path to this folder]\output xray_tie_input_ 0 14 1.0 1.0 30 0.00828 0.0001 .00325 0.1

+TO BUILD THE PROJECT:

+YOU MUST HAVE THE FOLLOWING PATH/SOFTWARE LIRBARIES TO BUILD:
+1. ARRAYFIRE v2.1
+SET AF_PATH = PATH/TO/ARRAYFIRE/v2.1

+1. CUDA v6 and above
+SET CUDA_PATH = PATH/TO/CUDA/v6++